Kalycito-open-automation/openSAFETY_DEMO/doc/getting_started/demo_detail.md

   * Access to the data of unique objects can be achieved by using the
   \ref module_psi_cc.
 - There is no Virtual Ethernet interface on the application.
-  (It is therefore not possible to send or receive any generic ehternet frame at the application)
+  (It is therefore not possible to send or receive any generic Ethernet frame at the application)